ZGalante/zgalante.github.io/_posts/2023-07-09-NLP-projects.md

 title:  "Natural Language Processing Projects"
 layout: post
 ---
-Below are projects using natrual language processing.
+Below are projects using Natural Language Processing and Generative AI.
 Subjects range from text classification using a pre-trained BERT model to summarization with T-5.

+## Hate Speech Moderation
+During this project I worked on a team conducting research on how to classify hateful tweets.
+We learned that this problem had been attempted in the past using traditional machine learning models, but saw the opportunity to apply modern architectures.
+We fine-tuned foundation models such as BERT and BERTweet to understand the parts of a tweet that would signify hate.
+We found that the learned BERT embeddings combined with a convolutional neural network proved to be one of our best models, achieving a ROGUE score of 0.539.
+Finally, we visualized the model's attention to understand it's performance and help improve classifications, as shown below.

 ## IMDB Movie Review Classification